Skearch/OpenBnB/README.md

 # Openbnb
-Openbnb is an open-source platform for by businesses.
+Openbnb is an open-source platform for businesses.
 It provides a complete solution for managing property listings, bookings, and user accounts.
 Whether you're a small business or an individual, Openbnb is designed to help you streamline your operations.

 ## Features
 - User authentication with role-based access (Guest, Staff, Owner).